our staff

 David M. Goldberg, Ph.D.

 Dr. Goldberg is the clinical director and founder of Little Silver Behavioral Health.
 He received his doctorate in Experimental Psychology from the State University of New York at Buffalo in 1981, where he specialized in the areas of human perception and cognition.
 After he received his doctorate in Psychology he began work as a research associate at AT&T Bell Laboratories.
 Dr. Goldberg worked on numerous research projects aimed at adapting new technologies to meet human usability and performance needs.
 Dr. Goldberg's desire to apply the knowledge he learned in the laboratory to helping people in a clinical setting led him to a post-doctoral degree in Clinical Psychology from Teachers College, Columbia University in 1996.
 He was licensed in the New Jersey the same year.
-Dr. Goldberg is a member of the Medical and Dental Staff of Monmouth Medical Center and has been in private practice in Little Silver, New Jersey for over ten years.
-Dr. Goldberg is a member of the American Psychological Association, the New Jersey Psychological Association, the New Jersey Association of Cognitive Behavioral Therapists, and is currently president of the Monmouth-Ocean County Psychological Association.
+Dr. Goldberg is a member of the Medical and Dental Staff of Monmouth Medical Center and has been in private practice in Little Silver, New Jersey for over twenty years.
+Dr. Goldberg is a member of the American Psychological Association, the New Jersey Psychological Association, the New Jersey Association of Cognitive Behavioral Therapists, and is a past president of the Monmouth-Ocean County Psychological Association.

 Anita M. Pfisterer, M.S.W., L.S.W.